 What is the Outback Challenge?
 The Outback Challenge is a 6 day cross country navigation 4×4 adventure catering to men and women and their off road vehicles from around the world.
 Teams navigate via GPS and must find hundreds of virtual waypoints along the way.
 There are no tracks, all they have is an arrow on their GPS and hundreds of waypoints in their road book.
 Held in Outback New South Wales and based in Broken Hill this event is both remote and extreme.
 Teams are to be completely self sufficient in every way.
 They carry their own food, spares and bedding to last the week.
 Vehicles need the best suspension available along with extreme tyres and a driveline tough enough to hold it all together.
 And when the terrain becomes impassable to most, the latest technology in high-speed competition winches gets competitors and their machines to the finish.
 It sounds extreme and it is!
 And one day would break most, but to push hard for 6 days reveals the best of the best in strategy, survival, endurance and teamwork.
 This event is not won in one day and many find out the hard way.
 It’s the smart competitors with the reliable machinery that prevail.

 What do the spectators get?
 As a spectator you will gain access to the best extreme action locations of the Outback Challenge.
 These locations are not accessible to the public as we will be driving and camping on massive private stations.
 These properties will need to be respected and care taken when visiting.
 Be prepared to see some amazing landscapes and remote places that few get to see.
 You will be putting your vehicle in 4WD and in some cases low range to get through.
 Tour Leaders will be with you all the way if you have any concerns.
 And if you want to take that extra step join in some navigation competitions just like the competitors and win prizes supplied by our sponsors.
-You will also be treated to nightly entertainment and have access to all areas of the Outback Challenge

 Can we stock up on supplies during the week?

 How do we communicate with the tour leaders?
 You will need a UHF radio in your vehicle.
 A hand held is fine.
 You will be issued a vehicle number and this is how you will be identified until you are on first name basis.
 Be prepared to meet new friends.

 Do we need a GPS?
 No – you do not need a GPS, but there will be navigation challenges if you wish to take part.
-And you will get all of the coordinated in your spectator road book if you want to learn to navigate.
+And you will get all of the coordinates in your spectator road book if you want to learn to navigate.

 Can we travel alone?
 No – you must stick with the tour guide.
 These are private stations that we are travelling on and we must stick to the times in which we travel and the conditions of the station owners.
 We travel on a strict time schedule so you get to see everything.